aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/update-text-layer-psd-files/_index.md

 These packages give you access to essential classes needed to work with PSD files and manipulate layers effectively.

-## How to update text layer PSD
+## How to edit PSD text layers – Step‑by‑step guide
-Below is a step‑by‑step walkthrough that shows exactly how to locate a text layer and modify its content.

 ### Step 1: Set Up Your Document Directory
 First, declare a variable named `dataDir` where your PSD file is located.
 It’s like setting your base camp before heading out on an expedition.